RunDotGames/rundot-blinks-ggj20201/README.md

 * If the blink checked was a normal, law abiding blink, it will point in the direction of the evil blink.
   * The face nearest the evil blink will turn yellow (the rest green)
   * If two faces are equally distant, they will both turn yellow
+* Repeat these steps until you either win by cornering the evil blink or loose by tapping on it directly.

 ### Evil Blink On The Move